 27 – 15 days: 50% of total invoice cost including supplements

 14 days or less: 100% of total invoice cost including supplements

 Where any cancellation reduces the number of full paying party members below the number of free places and/or concessions agreed for your booking we will recalculate these items and invoice you accordingly.
 Please note that other service providers may impose higher cancellation charges.
 If the reason for your cancellation is covered under the terms of your insurance policy, you may be able to reclaim these charges.

-- Outside Cumberland Hotel, Marble Arch
+- Outside the Hard Rock Hotel main entrance, Marble Arch